hany606/COEX-Internship19/README.md

 # COEX-Internship19
-This repo is for my codes during the internship in COEX company
+This repo is for my codes during the internship in COEX company.